The biggest development blockers.

 There are challenges in application development that slow down this process, sometimes massively.
 The task of a low-code platform is to minimize these showstoppers.

-On this page you will learn what are the most important showstoppers and how a low-code platform should solve them.
+On this page, you will learn about the most important showstoppers and how a low-code platform should solve them.

 1. Too many tools in place